qiime2/docs/source/tutorials/pd-mice.rst

      --m-input-file ./taxonomy.qza \
      --o-visualization ./taxonomy.qzv

-Let’s also tabulate the representative sequences.
+Let’s also tabulate the representative sequences (``FeatureData[Sequence]``).
 Tabulating the representative sequences will allow us to see the sequence assigned to the identifier and interactively blast the sequence against the NCBI database.

 .. command-block::